vishusandy/arc_drawing/README.md

 ## Unsafe

-A few unsafe functions are provided to improve performance by removing redundant bounds checks and eliminating unnecessary branches.
+A few unsafe functions are offered to improve performance in cases where the bounds have already been checked.
-This is useful when you have already checked the bounds or know the coordinates must be within the bounds.

 ## Limitations